RheaMimiCarillo/reading-notes/401/class-04.md

 **1. How do we treat keywords and parameters differently in SQL syntax?**

+The

 **2. Define normalization within the context of schemas and data.**

+The goal of normalization is to prevent or avoid storing duplicate data.

 **3. Explain the difference between one-to-one, one-to-many, and many-to-many relationships to a non-technical recruiter.**

+One to one is where one box in your excel spreadsheet in a table can match one box in other excel spreadsheets.

+One to man is where one box in your excel spreadsheet can match one or more boxes in your excel spreadsheets.

+Many to many is where many boxes in your excel spreadsheets match one or more boxes in your excel spreadsheet.

 ## Bookmark and Review